 - Allow fresh painted walls to dry for two weeks before cleaning.

-- Use clear soaps when possible and avoid colored soaps and sponges because they could stain the surface.
+- Use clear soaps when possible.
+Colored soaps and sponges can stain light walls.

-- Wash walls on a day when you can open windows.
-This will help your walls dry faster.
+- Wash walls on a day you can open windows to speed up the drying process.